JSDempsey/Discord-DM-Logitech-LCD/README.md

 ## Possible maybe future features:

 * Storing which channel you last had open and reopening to that channel
-* Retreive previous couple messages to populate when you switch back to a DM channel
+* View server messages using third function button
-* View server messages using 3rd function button
+* Support for further message types such as calls beginning